ezEngine/ezEngine/Documentation/UsageGuidelines/FileSystemUsageGuidelines.md

 The following is a list of abstractions that you should be aware of.
 Each one will be explained in more detail below.

-  * __Streams__ (ezStreamReaderBase, ezStreamWriterBase) are the basis for all reading and writing of abstract data streams.
+  * __Streams__ (ezStreamReader, ezStreamWriter) are the basis for all reading and writing of abstract data streams.
 These are the two classes that you will use whenever something that acts like a file is passed around, even though it does not need to represent an actual file.
   * __Low Level File Abstraction__ (ezOSFile): This is the abstraction layer that implements reading and writing to actual files on disk in a mostly platform independent manner.
 This is what you typically should not need to use, at all.
 However, when something is not possible through the higher level abstractions, you might need to do it through this interface.
-  * __High Level File System__ (ezFileSystem, ezFileReader, ezFileWriter): Through ezFileSystem you can configure a virtual file-system. ezFileReader and ezFileWriter should be what you typically use to open 'files' in that virtual file-system. ezFileReader and ezFileWriter implement the respective stream interfaces ezStreamReaderBase and ezStreamWriterBase, so once you have opened a file through these classes, you can pass them to any function that works on streams.
+  * __High Level File System__ (ezFileSystem, ezFileReader, ezFileWriter): Through ezFileSystem you can configure a virtual file-system. ezFileReader and ezFileWriter should be what you typically use to open 'files' in that virtual file-system. ezFileReader and ezFileWriter implement the respective stream interfaces ezStreamReader and ezStreamWriter, so once you have opened a file through these classes, you can pass them to any function that works on streams.

 Streams
 -------

 A 'stream' is simply a series of bytes.
 This data stream can come from a physical file, through a network or it can be generated fully procedurally.

 Streams typically come in two forms: Ones that you can read from and ones that you can write to.
-In ezEngine those two types of streams are represented with the interface classes ezStreamReaderBase and ezStreamWriterBase respectively.
+In ezEngine those two types of streams are represented with the interface classes ezStreamReader and ezStreamWriter respectively.
 The stream interfaces are reduced in functionality to what all types of data streams can provide.
 Reading is always done from the current read position.
 Writing will always append data at the end of the stream.
 You cannot seek to an arbitrary position (when reading you can skip ahead) and you cannot re-read the same data or overwrite previously written data.
 Although this can be limiting in a few scenarios, it is absolutely sufficient for the vast majority of use cases.
 For the few cases where you really need to set the read or write position, you can revert to another abstraction layer, e.g. on an ezOSFile you have more control.

 Inside the core engine we typically do not care about files, at all.
 Therefore you will not find many functions that take a file-name string.
 In the few cases that this is so, those functions are usually just convenience functions that internally open a file and then pass along the file as a stream.